Thesis formatting guide

 - Ensure no security setting is placed on your PDF; access restrictions can be placed on the document by Library staff if necessary.

 - Be less than 2 gigabytes in size.
 If your thesis is over the limit, it will need to be split into multiple files before you deposit it.
 However, we strongly urge you to try and reduce the file size as much as you can.

 - Have a filename that contains only alphanumeric characters (a–z, 0–9), underscores, and/or hyphens.

 Non-standard theses formats

 The Library will be happy to accept your thesis in a non-standard format where this has been approved by your head of school.
-You must include a completed Non-Standard Format Permission formpdf156.6KB with your submission.
+You must include a completed Non-standard format permission formpdf with your deposited thesis.

-Some examples of non-standard formats include music scores; three-dimensional models; performance recordings; or works in fabric, wood, plastic or metal.
-If you’re unsure, contact the Systems and Integration Development team for guidance.
+Some examples of non-standard formats include music scores; three-dimensional models; performance recordings; or works in fabric, wood, plastic, or metal.
+If you’re unsure, contact the Library Research Services team for guidance.

 You should consider any requirements for a non-standard format as early as possible.
 PhD candidates should normally apply for this approval when they move from provisional to full registration.
 Master’s by thesis candidates should give some indication of a non-standard format when completing their three-month progress report, with confirmation at the eight-month progress report.

-Please ensure that each section of the form is completed correctly, as specified by the guide to completing the form pdf42.2KB.
+Please ensure that each section of the form is completed correctly, as specified by the guide to completing the form pdf.

 Library Research Services